(a) For purposes of this section, the terms defined in this subdivision have the meanings given.

 (2) the Department of Human Services;

 (3) each health-related licensing board that licenses prescribers;

-(4) a professional medical association, which may include an association of pain management and chemical dependency specialists;
+(4) a professional medical association, which may include an association of pain management and substance use disorder specialists;

 (5) a professional pharmacy association;

 (7) a professional dental association;

 (9) a consumer or patient rights organization; and

 (10) an association of medical examiners and coroners.

 (b) The advisory task force shall advise the board on the development and operation of the prescription monitoring program, including, but not limited to: